 +

-Speech and motor restoration for paralysis are the nearest-term commercial wins; vision restoration follows; cognitive enhancement remains speculative.
+Speech and motor restoration for paralysis are the nearest-term commercial wins; vision restoration in advanced AMD follows; expansion of DBS indications continues; and AI-controlled closed-loop stimulation for psychiatric disorders is the most likely high-impact category for the late 2020s.
+Cognitive enhancement in healthy users remains speculative.

 Sources & further reading